What is Digital Forensics? What are the Types of Digital Forensics?

 Types of Digital Forensics

 Disk Forensics: This digital forensics type acquires, analyzes, and interprets data from computer storage media.
 It recovers deleted files, examines metadata, and identifies evidence of user activities like browsing history, emails, and file access.
+In corporate settings, it’s used to investigate internal fraud, data breaches, or violations of company policies by analyzing employee workstations.

 Network Forensics: Network forensics focuses on investigating network traffic to detect and analyze security incidents or unauthorized activities.
 It involves the collection and analysis of network packets, log files, and other network-related data to reconstruct events, identify intrusions, and determine the extent of a cyber attack.
+It’s also crucial in legal cases involving data theft or unauthorized access, where understanding the network activity can provide insights into the breach.

 Mobile Device Forensics: Mobile device forensics analyzes data from smartphones, tablets, and wearables, including call logs, texts, emails, GPS data, and social media activity.
 Specialized tools and methods are used in this process.
+This branch is vital in both criminal and civil investigations.
+In civil cases, it can be used to gather evidence in disputes, such as divorce proceedings, where communication records are relevant.

 What are the Types of Forensic Analysis?